llmrb/llm/README.md

 ## About

-llm.rb is a lightweight library that provides a common interface and set of functionality for multple Large Language Models (LLMs).
+llm.rb is a lightweight library that provides a common interface and set of functionality for multiple Large Language Models (LLMs).
 It is designed to be simple, flexible, and easy to use.

 ## Examples